Travis Blackley: International career

 Blackley was selected for the Australian national baseball team at the 2007 Baseball World Cup, 2009 World Baseball Classic, 2017 World Baseball Classic, and 2018 exhibition games against Japan.

 Blackley was first selected for Australia in the 2006 World Baseball Classic, but did not play due to an ongoing shoulder injury (as cited above).
 He debuted for Australia in the 2007 Baseball World Cup and went 0–1 and 1.64 ERA for the tournament, his only loss coming against the Japan when Tadashi Settsu threw a shutout against Australia in the quarter-final, with Australia finishing 5th.
 He again pitched for Australia in the 2009 World Baseball Classic, earning a no-decision against Cuba and a 1.59 ERA for the tournament.

 On 20 February 2018, he was selected exhibition games against Japan.

 Personal life

-Blackley has a son, Tristan (born 6 January 2005) from a previous marriage.

-Travis married Jenna Blackley on 14 November 2015.
+Blackley has a son, born in 2005, from a previous marriage.
+He married Jenna Blackley on 14 November 2015.
 They have a son, Bodhi (born 29 November 2016.)

-His younger brother, Adam Blackley, formerly played in the Boston Red Sox farm system as well as for the Melbourne Aces in the ABL and the L&D Amsterdam in the Dutch league Honkbal Hoofdklasse.
-He is an avid supporter of Essendon Football Club.
+His younger brother, Adam Blackley, formerly played in the Boston Red Sox farm system as well as for the Melbourne Aces in the ABL and the L&D Amsterdam in the Honkbal Hoofdklasse in the Netherlands.

+Blackley is an avid supporter of Essendon Football Club.